Gaiety Theatre (Boston, 1908)

 The Gaiety Theatre (1908–1949) or Gayety Theatre of Boston, Massachusetts, was located at no.661 Washington Street near Boylston Street in today's Boston Theater District.
+The theatre was designed by architect Clarence H. Blackall.
+The Lyceum Theatre was demolished in June 1908 to make way for the Gaiety Theatre which was built on the same site.

-It featured burlesque, vaudeville and cinema.
+The Gaiety Theatre featured burlesque, vaudeville and cinema.
 Performers included Clark and McCullough, Solly Ward, and Lena Daley; producers included Charles H. Waldron, Earl Carroll, and E.M.
 Loew.
 In 1949 it became the "Publix Theatre."
 The building existed until its razing in 2005.